The forward-backward asymmetry of top quark production at the Tevatron in warped extra dimensional models

-In this study, we adopt a choice of parameters close to the one made in Ref.~\cite{dmr} which reproduces the correct $t,b$ masses as well as LEP data \cite{Foot3}, taking into account the electroweak KK excitations and their mixing with the gauge bosons; we will ignore the fermion KK excitations that we assume to be too heavy \cite{AFBRST}.
-In particular, we will consider the following point in parameter space \beq c_{Q_L}=0.52, c_{b_R}=0.31; \, g_{Z'}=0.9; \, M_{KK}\simeq 2.75\,{\rm TeV} \eeq which leads to a very good fit of the observables in the $b$--quark sector at LEP, a likelihood of $\chi^2=15$ compared to $\chi^2 \simeq 21$ in the SM \cite{dmr,AFBRST}, and a bottom quark mass $m_b \approx 3$ GeV, which is acceptable keeping in mind that a full three--flavor treatment would improve the value.
-Moreover, for the non bottom quark electroweak observables, it allows to obtain a global fit that is better than in the SM, while keeping $M_{KK}$ as low as possible \cite{AFBRST}.
+We consider the scenario consisting of the quark multiplets given in \cite{FootNEW}, which correspond to our previous choice of representation \cite{dmr} (RSb model).
+For the parameter values, we have found interesting to take $M_{KK} \simeq 2.75$ TeV and: \beq c_{Q_L}=0.35, c_{b_R}=0.49; c_{\rm light} \gsim 0.5; \ g_{Z'}=3.1 \eeq which leads to a good fit of the observables in the $b$--quark sector at LEP (namely $R_b=\Gamma(Z \to b\bar b)/\Gamma(Z \to {\rm hadrons})$ and $A_{\rm FB}^b(\sqrt{s})$ at the different energies): a $\chi^2 \simeq 16$ compared to $\chi^2 \simeq 21$ in the SM \cite{dmr,AFBRST}, and a bottom quark mass $m_b \simeq 4$ GeV, which is acceptable keeping in mind that a full three--flavor treatment (beyond our scope here and let for a future study) would even improve the value.
+Moreover, for the {\it non bottom-top} quark EW observables, it allows to obtain a global fit that is better than in the SM as shown in \cite{AFBRST}.